WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

 It is important to know that Wasabi Password Finder is not for breaking wallet passwords but for finding errors (typos) in an already known password.

 ## Usage

-If you have Wasabi installed then you can use its built-in Password Finder as described below, otherwise use the stand alone tool linked above.

 ### Windows